opnfv/apex/docs/installation-instructions/baremetal.rst

 three configuration files in order to know how to install and provision the OPNFV target system.
 The information gathered under section `Execution Requirements (Bare Metal Only)`_ is put into the YAML file (``/etc/opnfv-apex/inventory.yaml``) configuration file.
 Deployment options are put into the YAML file (``/etc/opnfv-apex/deploy_settings.yaml``).
+Alternativly there are pre-baked deploy_settings files available in (``/etc/opnfv-apex/``).
+These files are named with the naming convention os-sdn_controller-enabled_feature-[no]ha.yaml.
+These files can be used in place of the (``/etc/opnfv-apex/deploy_settings.yaml``) file if one suites your deployment needs.
 Networking definitions gathered under section `Network Requirements`_ are put into the YAML file (``/etc/opnfv-apex/network_settings.yaml``).  ``opnfv-deploy`` will boot the Undercloud VM and load the target deployment configuration into the provisioning toolchain.
 This includes MAC address, IPMI, Networking Environment and OPNFV deployment options.

-Once configuration is loaded and Undercloud is configured it will then reboot the nodes via IPMI.
+Once configuration is loaded and the Undercloud is configured it will then reboot the nodes via IPMI.
 The nodes should already be set to PXE boot first off the admin interface.
 The nodes will first PXE off of the Undercloud PXE server and go through a discovery/introspection process.

 Introspection boots off of custom introspection PXE images.
 These images are designed to look at the properties of the hardware that is booting off of them and report the properties of